Modified Wave Operators for the Wave-Klein-Gordon System: Introduction

-Naturally, the global stability and asymptotic behavior of the Minkowski space-time is a central topic in general relativity.
-Global solutions have been constructed for W-KG system \cite{IP-WKG-2019}, and for E-KG system \cite{IP-EKG-2020}.
+The global stability and asymptotic behavior of the Minkowski space-time are central topics in general relativity.
+The small data global well-posedness, regularity and stability of the Einstein-Klein-Gordon system were studied in LeFloch-Ma \cite{LeFloch.Ma2018}, Ionescu-Pausader \cite{Ionescu.Pausader2020} and Wang \cite{Wang2020}.

-As \cite{IP-WKG-2019} reveals, when $t\rt\infty$, the W-KG system is asymptotically closer to the so-called resonant system, which captures the key low-frequency resonant interaction of wave component.
-This further leads to the modified scattering of the KG equation, with a phase correction.

-The modified scattering for the Klein-Gordon component can be explained heuristically as follows: The structure of the W-KG system is characterized by the bilinear interactions